borttappat/dotfiles/tools/Sovereign/README.md

 [Tested against hackerone.com and inlanefreight.com]
 - Scans the target for subdomains using wordlists and/or sublist3r
 - Accepts wordlists for wordlist-based enumeration
-- Only perfoms passive scans using sublist3r if no wordlist is provided
+- Perfoms passive scans using sublist3r if no wordlist is provided
 - Outputs the findings with color codes depending on the result

 [To do]